cchudzicki-ocw-testing/sts.042-fall-2020/content/pages/readings.md

 ### Week 12: Particles and Fields

 - Session 20: The Conservative Revolution: QED and Renormalization
-- Session 21: The Challenge to Field Theory
+- Session 21: Teaching Feynman's Tools: The Dispersion of Feynman Diagrams in Postwar Physics

 ### Week 13: Thanksgiving break